 In general, junmai sake offers a fuller body and more savory notes than other varieties.
 You'll also often sense a pique of acidity.

 There's one distinct differentiating factor between honjozo and junmai.
 In honjozo sake, brewer's alcohol is added at the end of the fermentation process.

 Adding distilled alcohol gives honjozo sake, in general, a smoother and lighter body.
 In general, honjozo is more complex, earthier, drier, and less acidic.
 It also tends to be more fragrant than pure rice sake.

 Honjozo is enjoyable both chilled and warmed.
 With its lighter body and earthier flavors, however, many sake drinkers prefer it as a warm sake.

 Ginjo (ginjo-shu) and Junmai Ginjo

 The first degree of more premium sake, ginjo (ginjo-shu) uses rice that’s been milled to at least 60% of the original grain size.

 Ginjo sake is fermented using special yeasts for longer periods of time.
 Fermentation is also done at colder temperatures than run-of-the-mill junmai or honjozo.
-The result is a flavour that’s more complex and less earthy.
+The result is a flavor that’s more complex and less earthy.